Animal Crossing was my saving grace in quarantine

 Anytime someone has asked me on a Zoom call what my quarantine has looked like for the past four months or so, my answer has been Animal Crossing — with a little bit of embroidery sprinkled in.

 It’s easy to exaggerate in times like these, but when I say it’s all that my quarantine has consisted of, I mean it.
-For a long time, my brain couldn’t handle the capacity it takes to read a book.
+For a long time, my brain didn’t have the capacity it takes to read a book.
 Every time I tried to watch a show, I’d just zone out and before I knew it, I was 20 minutes into Grey’s Anatomy and didn’t know why Meredith and Derek were fighting.
 And going on social media just made me sad.

 But, in Animal Crossing, there was no such thing as coronavirus or wildfires or death.
 All I had to do was catch bugs and fish, dig for fossils, terraform the island into something resembling functional infrastructure, and do construction on my house.